-It sounds very easy but it's not for many different reasons.
+It sounds easy but it's not for many different reasons.
 Export import products are always accompanied by a large variety of risks and challenges including trade finance, extensive bureaucratic processes and unstable currency rates.

-If and when an export company wishes to export its products to a foreign country, all the rules and regulations must be known and mastered.
+If and when an export company wishes to export its products to a foreign country, all the rules and regulations must definitely be known and mastered.

 For example, formal trade barriers such as tariff are often imposed to protect local businesses, while informal trade barriers such as quotas restrict the number of products imported during various periods of time.